How to Draw Manga

-How to Draw Manga (マンガの描き方) is a series of instructional books on drawing manga published by Graphic-sha, by a variety of authors.
+How to Draw Manga (マンガの描き方) is a series of instructional books on drawing manga published by Graphic-sha and written by a variety of authors.
 Originally in Japanese for the Japanese market, many volumes have been translated into English and published in the United States.
-The English-language volumes in the series were co-produced by Graphic-sha and two other Japanese companies, Japanime Co.
+The English-language volumes in the series were co-produced by Graphic-sha and two other Japanese companies: Japanime Co.
 Ltd. and Japan Publications Trading Co.

 List of books in the series

 This is a list of books in the main HTDM set and other sets that relate to the main series.

 How to Draw Manga

 Originally there were no volume numbers on the English versions, because the original Japanese version did not have them.
-Only volumes 1 - 8 were given numbers.
+Only volumes one through eight were given numbers.
 With continued reprints and more books being released, all volumes gained a number.
 The dates given are the first printing.